-Official acceptance of an award for the University will be made by the OSP under the authority of the Vice Chancellor for Research.
+Official acceptance of an award for the university will be made by the OSP under the authority of the Vice Chancellor for Research.
 However, in instances as stipulated by the Louisiana Board of Regents, the Chancellor exercises his signature authority for special awards.
 The Chancellor or his/her designee will make an official acceptance of awards involving international programs.
 The PI/PD is cautioned not to sign agreements for research and development support (including grants and contracts), cooperative agreements, teaming agreements, Federal and state disclosures and regulatory compliance, patents or copyright licenses, protection from research risk assurances, product sharing, equipment loans or gifts.
-These and similar agreements bind the University to certain obligations and, as such, can only be signed by the Chancellor or Vice Chancellor for Research who has been delegated signature authority by the Chancellor.
-Individuals signing agreements to which authority has not been officially delegated are subject to disciplinary actions by the University or separation from the University.
-Individuals who enter into personal agreements will not necessarily have access to University facilities or be covered by University services, including professional or general insurance and security.
+These and similar agreements bind the university to certain obligations and, as such, can only be signed by the Chancellor.
+Individuals signing agreements to which authority has not been officially delegated are subject to disciplinary actions by the university or separation from the university.
+Individuals who enter into personal agreements will not necessarily have access to university facilities or be covered by university services, including professional or general insurance and security.